leo-lightfoot/ECB-Interest-Rate-Policy/docs/DOCUMENTATION.md

 ## Project Overview

 The European Central Bank (ECB) interest rate policy has significant impacts on the European economy and financial markets.
-This project builds machine learning models to predict ECB rate decisions (hike, hold, or cut) based on various economic and financial indicators.
+This project aims to build machine learning models to predict ECB rate decisions (hike, hold, or cut) based on various economic and financial indicators.

 Key components:
 - Data collection and preprocessing from multiple sources
 - Feature engineering to create relevant predictors
-- Multiple modeling approaches to address class imbalance
+- Multiple modeling approaches to address class imbalance nad period imbalances
 - Specialized analysis for crisis periods
 - Comprehensive model evaluation and visualization
 - Interactive Streamlit dashboard for predictions